 Amazingly, the crash site was completely unguarded.
 Parts of the aircraft fuselage were still smouldering; the port wing and everything forward had been completely destroyed.
 The smell of aviation fuel still permeated the atmosphere and neither of us approached closer to the wreckage than what we considered a respectful distance.
 There was an eerie silence; even the birds were silent.
 My fellow signaller and I were the only people around so I took a couple of shots on my Pentax 35mm camera which was loaded with Agfacolor transparency film.
 However, when the processed transparencies came back from Agfa about 14 days later, I felt guilty about having taken the photographs; somehow it seemed to me as though I had intruded.
 I showed the transparencies to no-one - not even the signaller who had been with me - he didn't ask about them so perhaps he'd already forgotten that I'd taken them.
 I filed the transparencies away in a box with some of my other trannies.
 That particular box remained unopened in my belongings for almost 50 years.
 I then offered my original transparencies to the RAF but I had a reply which stated that the official files on the crash were closed and there was, therefore, no requirement for them.
 (After seeing this page a few years ago, a relative of one of the deceased aircrew on that flight emailed me to ask me for copies of those two images for her family archives.
 She told me that the RAF had been unable to supply her with any pictures of the crash.)

-Late in January 1957 our complete ten-man student crew flew from Kinloss to RAF Ballykelly, near Londonderry in Northern Ireland, to attend practical anti-submarine training at JASS - the Joint Anti-Submarine School.
+In January 1958 our complete ten-man student crew flew ourselves from Kinloss to RAF Ballykelly, near Londonderry in Northern Ireland, to attend practical anti-submarine training at JASS - the Joint Anti-Submarine School.
 The school was located at a Royal Navy shore establishment called HMS Sea Eagle at Limavady.
 JASS was very boring for the air signallers.
 The classroom exercises took place in a rudimentary simulator called HMS Rocker - so called because it was mounted on hydraulic jacks which enabled the entire machine to be rocked up and down, round and about, with varying degrees of violence.
 This seemed to amuse the Navy 'fish-heads' who thought it would make us 'land crabs' sea sick.

 The Royal Navy instructors were the exercise controlling staff; the Shackleton crew acted out the roles of an anti-submarine frigate.
 We, the Shackleton crew had to practice tactics - the RN insisted on pronouncing it 'tattics' which we always found highly amusing.
 When I was 13 years old I had a bedroom in 't'attic on the top floor of our house in Leeds.
 (Sorry, Yorkshire joke.)